gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-11-20-detailed-controller.markdown

 	Query OK, 0 rows affected (0.02 sec)

-> By default, Lithium looks for a table with the same name as the controller, all in lowercase, so model Foos will look for a table foos
+> By default, Li3 looks for a table with the same name as the controller, all in lowercase, so model Foos will look for a table foos

 Right!
 Let's hit this controller again!
 Back to [http://employee-rolodex.localhost/employees](http://employee-rolodex.localhost/employees)!